bespoyasov/refactor-like-a-superhero/manuscript-en/README.md

 ## About Author

 Alex Bespoyasov, software engineer at 0+X with more that 10 years of experience in web development.
-Interested in blogging, mentoring, and

 - [bespoyasov.me](https://bespoyasov.me)
 - [twitter](https://twitter.com/bespoyasov_)